Meet Scott W. Grady

 I work with a small, trusted network of contractors, interior designers, landscape architects, and engineers.
 Many of us have worked together for years.

-If you're thinking about a renovation, new house, or residential project in Boston and surrounding communities, Cape Cod or coastal Maine, I'd be glad to talk.
+If you're thinking about a renovation, new house, or residential project in Boston and surrounding communities, Cape Cod or coastal Maine, I would be glad to talk.